open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 }
 ```

-And we're finally back in business! :tada:
+And we're finally back in business! 🎉

-ok bug fixed - can we please get back to coverage? thank you :pray:
+ok bug fixed - can we please get back to coverage? thank you 🙏

 ### Back to coverage